ms/buildtogether.tech/tooling/index.md

 programming, that means mastering new tools and the practices that go with them.

-I actually believe that processes are more important than tools, but that's because I know how to use whatever tools I have at hand to support the working practices I think are most productive.
-However, I focus on tools when talking to students because tools are more tangible: it's easier to tell if someone is using version control or ticketing than it is to tell if they're designing or estimating sensibly.
+I actually believe that processes are more important than tools, but that's because I know how to use whatever tools I haved to support the working practices I think are most productive.
+However, I focus on tools when talking to students because they are are more tangible: it's easier to tell if someone is using version control or a style checker than it is to tell if they're designing or estimating sensibly.

 So here, in more-or-less priority order, are the tools you should learn *after* you are comfortable with version control and a unit testing framework.